EarthLifeConsortium/elc_api/www/docs/api-extend.rst

 --------
 The majority of code required to support each resource database is contained in a file named ``handlers/[database_name].py``.
 As every subquery resource will return data differing in structure and tag vocabulary, a custom "handler" is required to process and map these returns to the common ELC dictionaries.

 It is suggested that one of the existing handler be used as a template, paying close attention to the ``data.update()`` statements as these load the ELC response object.
-These fields are all required and for those that can not be returned by the new resource database, ``data.update(UnretrievableParamName=None)`` where statements must be included.
+These fields are all required.
+If a parameter can not be returned by the new resource database, ``data.update(UnretrievableParamName=None)`` statements must be included.
 This will insert a `Null` into the JSON response and a blank field in a CSV download.

 Inline modifications
 --------------------